Heinrich-Siu/Group-13-Inventory-Project/README.md

   ```
   *********Commodity searching*********

-  Find by choosing one of the constrain below.
-Enter -1 if you are done searching
+  Find by choosing one of the constrain below:
-  1. Index 2.Product Code 3.Name 4.Price 5.Stock Number
+  1. Index            2.Product Code           3.Name
+  4.Price             5.Stock Number           6.Stock Size
-  6.Stock Size 7.Number Of Sales Record 8.Number Of Restock Record 9.Manufacturer 10.Tax Amount
+  7.Number Of Sales Record                     8.Number Of Restock Record
+  9.Manufacturer      10.Tax Amount            11:End search
   Type in the constrain number: 2
-  Search by 1.
-Specific Product Code  2.
-Range of Product Code
-  Enter your choice here: 2
   ```

   Enter `2` to search by range of product code.